liusihan/population-compare-pipeline/README.md

-Brain regulatory pattern discorvery and comparison pipeline
+Brain regulatory pattern discovery and comparison pipeline
 ====

 This repository contains analysis pipelines for:<br>